 These defined benefit pensions are rarely offered today, as they are expensive for employers.
 Even though they are highly desirable and lucrative, negligent financial advisers have convinced Nestle pension holders to transfer away from these schemes.

 It’s very rare for this transfer to benefit the holder, but advisers tricked and misled people like you into making the switch.
-They promised significant returns when in reality the pension holder lost up to 50% of their future earnings.
+They promised significant returns when in reality the pension holder lost secure pensions earnings in later life.